JustKanade/RoExtract/README.md

 No, unlike cheats, this **does not** inject into roblox.
 Making this an anti-cheat friendly way of extracting assets.

 ### My extracted assets don’t play in my media player, what can I do?
 Some media players may not support the format that the file is in.
-If that is the case, please try another media player that supports all of the formats this supports, e.g VLC. **If the file is really broken, please [create an issue.](https://github.com/AeEn123/Roblox-assets-extractor/issues)**
+If that is the case, please try another media player that supports all of the formats this supports, e.g VLC. **If the file is really broken, please [create an issue.](https://github.com/AeEn123/RoExtract/issues)**

 ### Why is KTX files in a different tab?
 Shouldn't it be in the Textures tab?
-Technically it should, but most image viewers don't support KTX files, so it is best to move this aside to a different tab to avoid compatability issues, this tab should be used for more advanced users.
+Technically it should, but most image viewers don't support KTX files, so it is best to move this aside to a different tab to avoid compatibility issues, this tab should be used for more advanced users.

 ### Why are RBXM files just an "Instance" in Roblox Studio?
 Roblox Studio doesn't have support for cached RBXM files.
 These files may contain data from games, but we haven't looked into it yet.